andrewpillar/req/docs/commands.md

 ### sniff

-    sniff <Stream>
+    sniff <stream>

-The sniff command inspects the first 512 bytes of a [Stream](values.md#stream) and returns the MIME type for that Stream.
+The sniff command inspects the first 512 bytes of a [stream](values.md#stream) and returns the MIME type for that stream.
 If no MIME type can be detected then `application/octet-stream` is returned,

     F = open "image.jpg";